 Pastor’s 3-year beard gone as St. Ambrose, Milan, celebrates renovation of church

-MILAN — “I feel my strength leaving me,” joked Father Charles Klamut as his long beard, more than three years in the growing, was cut in front of more than 100 cheering witnesses at St. Ambrose Parish Center here on Dec.
+MILAN — “I feel my strength leaving me,” joked Father Charles Klamut as his long beard, more than three years in the growing, was cut in front of a crowd of cheering witnesses at St. Ambrose Parish Center here on Dec.
 1.

 But while Samson of the Old Testament lost his physical power after his flowing hair was chopped, Father Klamut’s beard and even its cutting were part of a project to strengthen this faith community just south of Rock Island for years to come.